SOIL FERTILITY IMPROVEMENTS

 ie that which includes ok nutrient factors required through crops.

-2.1 traits of a Fertile Soil
+characteristics of soil fertility and traits of a Fertile Soil

 4. excellent granular (Spheroidal)